iknowjason/PurpleCloud/README.md

 terraform apply run.plan
 ```

+## Destroying the Range

-5. Destroy the range resources
+Destroy the range resources when you are finished:
 ```
 terraform destroy
 ```